jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **remove_top_of_document(self, element_break: str = 'hr') -> None:**

 Remove the top part of the document.
-I like to make an outline on the top part of my articles and then divide the main article from the outline with a horizontal line.
+I like to make an outline on the top part of my article documents and then divide the main article from the outline with a horizontal line.

 ## **clean_element_attributes(self) -> None:**